 The Technics SL-10 direct-drive turntable continues Technics’ tradition of innovation and beautiful design.
 Find out why the SL-10 is one of the best vintage turntable buys today.

 The SL-10 was the first linear-tracking turntable to feature direct-drive and was a radical departure from conventional design.
 The SL-10 has the same width and depth dimensions as an LP record jacket, tiny for a fully-featured turntable.

 Yet within this compact package are a computer and precision tonearm drive system.
 It was part of a luxury range of micro-hi-fi equipment, all built to the same high standards.
 A typical Technics system of the time, including an SL-10, looked like this:

-The deck features a gimbal-suspended linear-tracking tonearm, and originally included a high-grade moving coil cartridge and a built-in MC phono preamp to allow its use in more modest systems.
+The deck features a gimbal-suspended linear-tracking tonearm and originally included a high-grade moving coil cartridge and a built-in MC phono preamp to allow its use in more modest systems.
 Computer control systems allow foolproof operation of the deck, without ever having to touch the tonearm.
-In practice, this means less “Oops, I broke the cantilever again” moments!
+In practice, this means fewer “Oops, I broke the cantilever again” moments!

 Think about the turntable market in 1979.
 The SL-10 looks space-age now, so how do you imagine it looked then..?!
 The Brits and Yanks were busy churning out cookie-cutter belt-drive decks, which compared to the SL-10 were like a Timex is to a Rolex.